akashrawr/BlueBoyAdventure-Java2D/README.md

 # Blue Boy Adventure

-This is a Java 2D Action RPG.
+This is a Java 2D Action RPG made in intellij.

 ## Instructions